rrrene/freight-exchange/readme.md

-CODE24 Prototype for a Rail Transport Online Spot Exchange
+CODE24 Prototype for an Online Rail Transport Spot Exchange
 ==========================================================

-This is the source code for a european rail transport online spot exchange.
+This is the source code for a european online rail transport spot exchange.
 It is a regular Rails Web Application and a first prototype, developed by René Föhring during his research at the University of Duisburg-Essen.
 The prototype was originally developed as part of the CODE24 project.

 Setup
 -----